WilliamMillet/terminus/README.md

 # ...Single return
 return "Hello World
 ```
+## Requests
+Terminus provides an immutable `Request` object for interacting with the HTTP request that triggered a function call.
+This provides the following properties
+- `method`: An `HTTPMethod` enum representing the method used in the request.
+The value of this enum will be the capitalised method name
+- `body`: The body of the call parsed as a `dict`, `list`, `str` or `bytes` in accordance with the `Content-Type` header.
 When including a body in an HTTP request, you must include the headers `Content-Type` and `Content-Length`.
 Failing to do this will lead to a 400 status code response.
 By default in Terminus, bodies will be automatically parsed according to the content type.
 For example, JSON responses will be parsed to dictionaries.
 A feature to disable this should be added in the future.
+- `params`: A dictionary of path parameters
+- `query`: A dictionary of query parameters.
+The values of this dictionary can be either a single string, or a list of strings if there where multiple of one key in the URL (e.g. `/app?a=1&a=2&a=3`).
+- `protocol`: The HTTP protocol string.
+- `headers`: A `Header` dataclass containing relevant HTTP headers.
+These headers are:
+    - `host`: The HTTP host string
+    - `accept`: The `Accept` HTTP key split into a list of strings by spaces
+    - `accept_language`: The `Accept-Language` HTTP key split into a list by spaces
+    - `accept_encoding`: The `Accept-Encoding` HTTP key split into a list by spaces
+    - `connection`: The `Connection` header value as a string
+    - `remote_address`: The string IP of the requester
+    - `content_type`: A `ContentType` enum representing the content type being sent (e.g "`application/json`").
+The value of this will be the actual content type header string.